-- Press the < 1 > button. - The Live View image will appear on the LCD monitor.
-In the < () > mode, the scene icon for the scene detected by the camera is displayed on the upper left (p.206). - By default, Continuous AF (p.214) will take effect. - The Live View image will closely reflect the brightness level of the actual image you capture.
+- Press the < > button. - The Live View image will appear on the LCD monitor.
+In the < (五 > mode, the scene icon for the scene detected by the camera is displayed on the upper left (p.196). - By default, Continuous AF (p.204) will take effect. - The Live View image will closely reflect the brightness level of the actual image you capture.

-When you press the shutter button halfway, the camera will focus with the current AF method (p.218).
+When you press the shutter button halfway, the camera will focus with the current AF method (p.206).

-- Press the shutter button completely. - The picture will be taken and the captured image is displayed on the LCD monitor. - When the playback display ends, the camera will return to Live View shooting automatically. - Press the < > button to exit the Live View shooting. - The image's field of view is approx. 100% (with the image-recording quality set to JPEG L). - In Creative Zone modes, you can check the depth of field by pressing the depth-of-field preview button. - You can also tap the subject on the LCD monitor to focus (p.218-225) and shoot (p.226). - You can also use a remote controller (sold separately, p.366) for Live View shooting.
+- Press the shutter button completely. - The picture will be taken and the captured image is displayed on the LCD monitor. - When the playback display ends, the camera will return to Live View shooting automatically. - Press the < > button to exit the Live View shooting.

+- The image's field of view is approx. 100% (with the image-recording quality set to JPEG ■L). - During Live View shooting, pictures will be taken with One-Shot AF (p.101) for all the shooting modes. - In Creative Zone modes, you can check the depth of field by pressing the depth-of-field preview button. - During continuous shooting, the exposure set for the first shot will also be applied to the subsequent shots. - You can also tap the subject on the LCD monitor to focus (p.206-213) and shoot (p.214). - You can also use a remote controller (sold separately, p.350) for Live View shooting.